(From left to right: Liam Twigger, Chris Wharton, Gaye McMath, Richard Hayes, Don Mackay-Coghill, Michael Barnes, Peter Unsworth and John O’Connor.)

 Mr Unsworth’s career has included senior management positions with an international accounting firm in both Perth and Sydney, a number of years with The Stock Exchange of Perth Limited as Chief Executive, and Director of Corporate Finance with a large stockbroking company.
 He was appointed one of four Commissioners heading the ‘Commission to Review Public Sector Finances’ in 1993 reviewing and reporting on the finances and activities of the Western Australian Public Sector.

 GAYE McMATH BCom MBA (Melb) FCPA, FAICD

-Mr Wharton is responsible for all SWM assets in Western Australia – The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (9 regional licences) and Channel Seven Perth.
+Mr Wharton is Chief Executive Officer of Seven West Media WA (SWM).
+Mr Wharton is responsible for all SWM assets in Western Australia – The West Australian, West Regional Publications (23 mastheads), its on-line properties, WA Publishers, Redwave Media (nine regional licence areas) and Channel Seven Perth.

 Prior to that, he was Managing Director of Channel Seven Perth Pty Limited for nine years.
 During this period Channel Seven Perth dominated its opposition.

-RICHARD HAYES, BComm, MBA, CPA, ACIS
+RICHARD HAYES BComm, MBA, CPA, ACIS, MAICD